According to Article 92 of Asylum Code, safe countries of origin are:

 A country may be designated as a “safe country of origin” for a particular applicant only if, after an individual examination of the application, it is demonstrated that the applicant (a) has the nationality of that country or is a stateless person and was previously a habitual resident of that country; and (b) has not submitted any serious grounds for considering the country not to be a safe country of origin in his or her particular circumstances and in terms of his or her qualification as a beneficiary of international protection.
 The “safe country of origin” concept is a ground for applying the Accelerated Procedure.

 Until the implementation of IPA, there was no national or EU common list of safe countries.
 Therefore, the rules relating to safe countries of origin in Greek law had not been applied in practice and there had been no reference or interpretation of the abovementioned provisions in decision-making practice.
 Following a joint Ministerial Decision issued on 31 December 2019, 12 countries were designated as safe countries of origin.
 These are Ghana, Senegal, Togo, Gambia, Morocco, Algeria, Tunisia, Albania, Georgia, Ukraine, India and Armenia.
 In January 2021 Pakistan and Bangladesh were included in the aforementioned list.
-In February 2022 Benin, Nepal and Egypt were also added to the list.
+In February 2022, Benin, Nepal and Egypt were also added to the list.
+The list of safe countries of origin was updated in November 2022 by Ministerial Decision 708368, which removed Ukraine from the list.

 According to Art.
-86(8) IPA, the asylum applications by applicants for international protection, coming from “safe countries of origin”, are examined under the Accelerated Procedure.
+88 (7 στ) of the Asylum Code, the asylum applications by applicants for international protection, coming from “safe countries of origin”, are examined under the Accelerated Procedure.

 Joint Ministerial Decision No 1302/20.12.2019, Gov. Gazette 4907/B/31.12.2019.